bbc/childrens-games-starter-pack/docs/gmi.md

 require it, you can then create an instance by calling getGMI():

 ````
-var requireGmi = require("./src/gmi-platform");
+var GmiModule = require("./src/gmi-platform");
-var gmi = requireGmi.getGMI();
+var gmi = GmiModule.getGMI(options);
 ````

-When you call getGMI(), it will do a check for any existing window.getGMI function and call that.
+When you call getGMI(), it will do a check for any existing window.getGMI function and call that, if found.
 This mechanism allows gmi-mobile to be injected in an app environment and any mock gmi to be injected in tests or development environments if necessary.

 _Note: Only one instance of the GMI should be created - if multiple instances are created then a warning will be written to the console which will fail game